Home

 (1842-1917)

-At age 10, after his mother died, Daniel moved with his father and siblings to near Marshfield, Athens County, OH.
+At the age of 10, after his mother died, Daniel moved with his father and siblings to near Marshfield, Athens County, OH.
+Why they made this move is not yet known.

 On Aug.
 3, 1861, when Daniel was 19, he purchased a 2.5-acre parcel of the 80-acre farm of his father and stepmother. in Section 18, Township 10, Range 15 of Athens County.
 At about the same time, he also bought a nearby parcel of four acres from Andrew and Jane Means in Section 12, Township 10, Range 15.

-After the Civil War broke out, Daniel enlisted in an Ohio regiment -- Co.
-A, 92nd OH Volunteer Infantry -- on July 30, 1862.
-His brother Norman also enlisted in the Army, as a member of the 4th WV Volunteer Infantry.
-The brothers remained close throughout their lives.
+After the Civil War broke out, Daniel enlisted in an Ohio regiment -- Company A, 92nd Ohio Volunteer Infantry -- on July 30, 1862.
+His brother Norman also enlisted in the Army, as a member of the 4th West Virginia Volunteer Infantry.
+The brothers remained close throughout their lives, even though they eventually lived far away from each other.

-Daniel took part in a number of major battles in the southeastern United States -- Chickamauga, Chattanooga, Resaca (GA), Kennesaw Mountain, Jonesboro (GA).
+Daniel took part in a number of major battles in the southeastern United States -- Chickamauga, Chattanooga, Resaca (GA), Kennesaw Mountain and Jonesboro (GA).
 He also participated in the devastating "March to the Sea" from Nov.
 15 to Dec.
 10, 1864, led by General William Tecumseh Sherman, where Army forces destroyed railroad lines, crops, houses and just about anything else in their way.
-Seen at left, Sherman's troops rip up railroad track in Georgia.

 The 92nd Ohio was present when Confederate General Joseph E. Johnston surrendered to General Sherman in Durham, NC, in April 1865.